Snowgan/Memo/Prototype & Inheritance.md

 #### \_\_proto\_\_

-The prototype can be accessed by __proto__ property, but it's not a standard property and depends on browsers' implement.
+The prototype can be accessed by '\_\_proto\_\_' property, but it's not a standard property and depends on browsers' implement.

+Examples:

 ```js
 // Equal to: var obj = new Object({ a: 'a' })